apache/openwhisk/docs/parameters.md

 Rather than pass all the parameters to an action every time, you can bind certain parameters.
 The following example binds the *place* parameter so that the action defaults to the place "Kansas":

-1. Update the action by using the `--param` option to bind parameter values, or by passing a file that contains the parameters to `--param-file`
+1. Update the action by using the `--param` option to bind parameter values, or by passing a file that contains the parameters to `--param-file`.

   To specify default parameters explicitly on the command-line, provide a key/value pair to the `param` flag: